Entry conditions and residence permits for Estonia

 - your right to work will start from the moment of submitting your application

-If your period of work in Estonia is up to 5 days during a 30 day period, then you do not have to register your employment (employer does not have to register you).
+If your period of work in Estonia is up to 5 days during a 30 day period, then your employer does not have to register a short-term employmenr for you.
+This is applicable only if the work is truly temporary, e.e. a visiting professor/lecturer will give a lecture on one day or a short series of lectures.

 Read more about registering short term employment on the PBGB portal.